Australian Property Prices Dip for First Time in Two Years

 Performance of Major Capital Cities

-This national decline has not impacted all regions uniformly, with varied performance across major capital cities:
+This national decline did not impact all regions uniformly, with CoreLogic recording varied performance across major capital cities that month:

 - Melbourne: Experienced a notable 0.7% drop in house prices.